Gustavo-Developer/java-microsservices/README.md

 the application need an password, you can see the password on your docker-file.ylm if you don't change anything on your archive your password probably is the default: "password"

-after you need to create a server with the same credentials
+after you need to create a server with the same credentials. you also need to create a table called "customer".

 Now you are ready to start experimenting with microservices! 🚀